survivejs/webpack-book/manuscript/loading/03_fonts.md

 ## Using Google Fonts

-[google-fonts-webpack-plugin](https://www.npmjs.com/package/google-fonts-webpack-plugin) can download Google Fonts to webpack build directory or connect to them using a CDN.
+[@beyonk/google-fonts-webpack-plugin](https://www.npmjs.com/package/@beyonk/google-fonts-webpack-plugin) can download Google Fonts to webpack build directory or connect to them using a CDN.

-## Using Icon Fonts
+## Using icon fonts

 [iconfont-webpack-plugin](https://www.npmjs.com/package/iconfont-webpack-plugin) was designed to simplify loading icon based fonts.
 It inlines SVG references within CSS files.

+To make sure you are including only the icons that are only needed, use [fontmin-webpack](https://www.npmjs.com/package/fontmin-webpack).

+## Eliminating unused characters

+[subfont](https://www.npmjs.com/package/subfont) is a tool that performs static analysis against webpack's HTML output and then rewrites the fonts to include only glyphs that are used.
+The subsetting process can reduce the size of the font files dramatically.

 ## Conclusion